Optimizing Winograd Convolution on ARMv8 processors: Abstract

 \section{Abstract}

-As Convolutional Neural Networks (CNNs) become increasingly prevalent in deep learning applications, numerous algorithms, such as Winograd algorithm, have been proposed to enhance their efficiency.
-However, existing implementations of Winograd Convolution based on General Matrix Multiplication (GEMM) exhibit certain limitations: the transformation tasks take up a significant portion of the process, computation efficiency is suboptimal, and a single parallel strategy leads to reduced parallel efficiency for certain layers.
-In this article, we present a novel fused Winograd Convolution algorithm specifically optimized for the three stages of Winograd Convolution — input and filter transformation, computation, and output transformation — carefully tailored for ARMv8 manycore CPUs.
-Our method maintains consecutive memory access as much as possible during the transformation stage and integrates data packing into a z-shape customized data layout, which is conducive for our meticulously optimized GEMM micro-kernel using a ping-pong technique.
-Moreover, we introduce a three-mode parallel strategy that adaptively switches based on the scale of convolutional layers, addressing the shortcomings of current methodologies.
-By manually optimizing each kernel at the assembly level and thoroughly analyzing the blocking parameters, we significantly reduce transformation time and enhance computational efficiency compared to state-of-the-art libraries.
-Experimental results demonstrate that our method achieves up to $2.35 \times$ and $2.39 \times$ speedup for single-thread execution and $1.66\times$ and $2.06\times$ geometric mean speedup for multi-thread execution compared to NCNN and NNPACK on the Kunpeng 920.
+As Convolutional Neural Networks (CNNs) gain increasing prominence in deep learning, algorithms such as Winograd Convolution have been introduced to boost computational efficiency.
+However, existing Winograd implementations often face challenges, including significant transformation overhead, suboptimal computation efficiency, and reduced parallel performance in certain layers.
+In this work, we propose a fused Winograd Convolution algorithm tailored for ARMv8 CPUs, integrating the three core stages—input and filter transformation, computation, and output transformation—into a single pipeline.
+By maintaining consecutive memory access where possible and packing data in a custom z-shaped layout, our approach fully exploits a meticulously optimized GEMM micro-kernel that employs a ping-pong technique.
+Furthermore, we introduce a novel multi-dimensional parallel strategy that adaptively determines which dimensions to parallelize based on the scale of the convolutional layers, thereby addressing inefficiencies found in existing methods.
+To further boost performance, we manually optimize each kernel in AArch64 assembly, carefully tuning blocking parameters for the ARMv8 architecture to minimize transformation overhead and maximize computational throughput.
+Experimental results demonstrate that our method achieves up to $4.74\times$, $4.10\times$, $4.72\times$, and $10.57\times$ speedups over NCNN, NNPACK, FastConv, and ACL, respectively, on the Kunpeng 920 platform when using multiple threads, with corresponding gains of $3.85\times$, $2.81\times$, $4.20\times$, and $7.80\times$ on the AWS Graviton2, and $3.32\times$, $3.68\times$, $8.00\times$, and $9.28\times$ on the Phytium 2000+.

 \ccsdesc[500]{Computing methodologies~Parallel computing methodologies} \ccsdesc[500]{Computing methodologies~Artificial intelligence}

 \keywords{ARMv8 architectures, convolution, optimization, SIMD}